laristra/portage/doc/main_page.md

 <br>

 The drivers furnished with Portage provide:
-- conservative remapping of multi-material fields between general polygonal/polyhedral meshes.
+- [conservative remapping of multi-material fields between general polygonal/polyhedral meshes](concepts.html#mesh-mesh remap).
-- higher-order, non-conservative interpolation between particle swarms as well between meshes and particle swarms.
+- [higher-order, non-conservative interpolation between particle swarms](concepts.html#meshfree remap) as well as between meshes and particle swarms.
 - a modern design templated on the major components - mix and match from the furnished suite or use a custom component.
 - direct (no-copy) use of client application's native mesh/particle and field data structures whenever possible (see [distributed remap](@ref distributed_remap)).
-- Built-in distributed and on-node parallelism even with custom components.
+- built-in distributed and on-node parallelism even with custom components.

 They also have the following known limitations:
 - Only remapping of scalar fields is supported; vectors and tensors